-Among those 65 and older, 12 percent are expected to be single-race black and 9 percent Asian in 2050, up from 9 percent and 3 percent, respectively, in 2010.
+- Among those 65 and older, 12 percent are expected to be single-race black and 9 percent Asian in 2050, up from 9 percent and 3 percent, respectively, in 2010.
 In addition, 77 percent are projected to be white alone, down from about 87 percent in 2010.

-The least populous race groups are projected to see large growth relative to their populations.
+- The least populous race groups are projected to see large growth relative to their populations.
 The older multiracial population, for instance, would increase from 278,000 in 2010 to 1.3 million in 2050.

-The multiracial population will continue to be the youngest population, as the 65 and older percentage would rise from 5.1 percent today to 7.8 percent in 2050.
+- The multiracial population will continue to be the youngest population, as the 65 and older percentage would rise from 5.1 percent today to 7.8 percent in 2050.

-With the projected more rapid increase in the life expectancy for men over the next several decades, women would comprise a smaller percentage of older people: 57 percent of those 65 and older today, 55 percent in 2050.
+- With the projected more rapid increase in the life expectancy for men over the next several decades, women would comprise a smaller percentage of older people: 57 percent of those 65 and older today, 55 percent in 2050.
 Among those 85 and older, the drop would be even larger (from 67 percent to 61 percent).

 This report is based on the projections released in August 2008.
 In December 2009, the Census Bureau released a set of four national projections supplementing the series released in August 2008, showing projections to 2050 by age, race, sex and Hispanic origin.
-These four scenarios assume either high, low, constant or zero international migration between 2000 and 2050.
+These four scenarios assume either high, low, constant, or zero international migration between 2000 and 2050.
 The August 2008 projections remain the preferred series for users.

-• Disabled World is strictly a news and information website provided for general informational purpose only and does not constitute medical advice.
-Materials presented are in no way meant to be a substitute for professional medical care by a qualified practitioner, nor should they be construed as such.
-Any 3rd party offering or advertising on disabled-world.com does not constitute endorsement by Disabled World.
+Disabled World provides general information only.
+The materials presented are never meant to substitute for professional medical care by a qualified practitioner, nor should they be construed as such.
+Financial support is derived from advertisements or referral programs, where indicated.
+Any 3rd party offering or advertising does not constitute an endorsement.